-9.1.5 Simultaneous-Sampling Systems
+9.1.4 Simultaneous-Sampling Systems

-When using the ADC in a multichannel system, the same design principles apply with additional considerations for clock routing, synchronization, shared reference voltage and SPI clocking.
-See the ADS127L11 in Simultaneous-Sampling Systems application brief for details for use in simultaneous-sampling systems.
+When using the ADC in a multichannel system, the same design principles apply with additional considerations for clock routing, synchronization, shared reference voltage, and SPI clocking.
+See the ADS127L11 in Simultaneous-Sampling Systems 24-bit ADC application brief for details for use in simultaneous-sampling systems.